If you run a SaaS brand, then you’re definitely in a booming industry.

 2. Improve your Site’s SEO

 The idea behind it is simple.
 Tweak and tailor your website until it ranks as high as possible on the SERPs.
-I recommend checking out Designmodo for resource on how to optimize your website.
+I recommend checking out Designmodo for resources on how to optimize your website.

 If your website ranks high, you’ll get more traffic.